BestTimesToVisit.com Logo

 Dive into the To Sua Ocean Trench

-Descend the iconic ladder into this natural swimming pool, a breathtaking turquoise oasis framed by lush jungle.
-The water is surprisingly warm and crystal clear, perfect for a refreshing dip.
-Visit during low tide for calmer waters and to explore the surrounding rock formations.
+Descend the ladder into this natural swimming hole, a breathtaking turquoise pool framed by lush jungle.
+The water is crystal clear, perfect for a refreshing dip and snorkeling amongst vibrant marine life.
+Visit during low tide for calmer waters and easier access.

 Experience a Traditional Samoan Fiafia Night

-Immerse yourself in vibrant Samoan culture with an evening of traditional song, dance, and storytelling.
-Witness the powerful Siva Samoa dances and the thrilling fire knife performances.
-Many resorts offer these nights; ask locals for recommendations on the most authentic experiences.
+Immerse yourself in Samoan culture with an evening of vibrant song, dance, and storytelling.
+Witness the powerful Siva Samoa performances and the thrilling fire knife dance, often accompanied by a delicious traditional feast.
+Many resorts offer these nights, but ask locals for smaller village gatherings for a more intimate experience.

 See all 7 things to do →